Adaptive Prior Selection in Gaussian Process Bandits with Thompson Sampling: Experiments

 \paragraph{Real-world data} We perform three experiments with real-world data from the Intel Berkeley dataset \citep{madden2004intel}, California Performance Measurement System (PeMS) \citep{chenFreeway2001, pems} and Pacific Northwest (PNW) daily precipitation dataset \citep{widmann_50_1999,widmann_validation_2000}.
 Each dataset contains measurements from a set of sensors over time.
 We split each dataset into a training and test set where the test set contains the last third of the data.
-Hence, the distribution of the test data may have shifted slightly from the training data.
-The training sets are split further into separate buckets to define our priors.
-For each bucket $p$, we compute the empirical mean $\hat{\mu}_p$ and covariance $\hat{\Sigma}_p$ which defines the prior $\GP(\hat{\mu}_p, \hat{\Sigma}_p)$.
-The buckets in the Intel data corresponds to the 12 days in the training dataset.
-For the PeMS data, each hour between 06:00 and 13:00 defines one prior, giving 7 priors.
-For the daily precipication data, each month in the year constitutes a prior, yielding 12 priors.
-When running the experiments, we select a measurement of all sensors from the test data uniformly at random.
-The selected measurements correspond to the unknown function $f(x)$ where $x$ is the sensor index and the goal is then to identify sensors measuring large temperatures, small speeds or high precipication respectively for the three datasets.
-When the algorithms select an arm to evaluate, we add Gaussian noise to $y_t$ with variance $\sigma^2$ around 5\% of the signal variance, similar to \citet{srinivasInformationTheoretic2012,bogunovic_time-varying_2016}.
-See \cref{app:expdetails} for more details about the experimental setup.
+Hence, the distribution of the test data may have shifted from the training data allowing us to test a realistic setting where the true prior is unknown but we have a set of reasonable priors.
+Each training set is further split into separate buckets which we use to estimate the empirical mean and covariance of the priors.
+See \cref{app:expdetails} for more details.

 The cumulative regret for the experiments with real-world data is presented in \cref{fig:realworldregret}.
-For the Intel and PNW data, HP- and MAP GP-TS obtain the lowest and second lowest cumulative regret respectively.
-HP- and MAP GP-TS have lower regret than PE-GP-TS initially but PE-GP-TS catches up and has the lowest total regret.
-To understand this better, we visualize quantiles of the total regret in \cref{fig:regretboxplot}.
-MAP- and HP-GP-TS have the lowest median regret for all three experiments and hence perform best in a majority of instances.
-However, the 90th and 95th quantiles are considerably larger for the PeMS data which impacts the average regret significantly.
-Hence, for the PeMS data, the prior elimination methods seem to yield more stable results.
+Across these experiments, HP-GP-TS has either the lowest regret or is within 1 standard error of the algorithm with the lowest regret.
+SCoreBO has significantly higher regret than all other methods.
+Notably for the PeMS data, PE-GP-TS has the lowest average regret whereas MAP GP-TS and EEI perform worse compared to the other experiments.